 - To clean, wipe with a damp cloth

 For a more luxurious feeling dog bed, consider micro fiber fabric.
-Fabrics can always be paired with other fabrics, for a different top and bottom.
+The best fabrics for dog beds can always be paired with other fabrics, for a different top and bottom.
 This line of microfiber fabric is 100% polyester.
 It is lightweight, but polyester does have a reputation for being a durable fabric.
 This fabric has a soft finish.

 - Features a durable water repellent coating

 - Machine wash cold, tumble dry on low heat

 - Can be used for other projects including outdoor apparel items

 Canvas duck is usually extremely durable and resilient, but is also easier to wash, making it a good choice for dog beds.
 This line of canvas duck is 100% cotton and is a medium to heavyweight fabric.
 Canvas duck is often more lightweight than canvas and usually has a smoother hand, so it is softer and more pliable.